OVERVIEW OF YOUR INDIA TOUR

 91 km from Indore, Maheshwar was a glorious city at the dawn of Indian civilization when it was Mahishmati, capital of king Kartivarjun.
 This temple town on the banks of the river Narmada finds mention in the epics of Ramayana and Mahabharata.
 Revived to its ancient position of importance by the Holkar queen Rani Ahilyabai of Indore.
 Maheshwar’s temples and mighty fort-complex stand in quiet beauty, mirrored in the river below.

-Return to your hotel in Indore in the evening for overnight stay.
+Return to your hotel in Indore in the evening for an overnight stay.

 This morning, proceed for a guided tour of Old and New Delhi.
 In Old city visit Red Fort built by Emperor Shah Jahan; Jama Masjid, one of the largest mosques in India; Raj Ghat – the memorial of Mahatma Gandhi and enjoy a walking tour in Chandni Chowk – the silver street of Delhi bustling with activity.
 Stop for lunch during your tour at a downtown restaurant in the heart of the city.
 Later in the New city visit Qutab Minar, the tallest stone tower in India; Humayun’s Tomb built in the Indo Persian style and a predecessor to The Taj Mahal in Agra; India Gate – A War Memorial Arch.
-Also drive past the President’s house, Parliament house, Government secretariat buildings and Connaught place – the heart of New Delhi and a busy shopping center.
-In the evening return to your hotel for overnight stay.
+Also, drive past the President’s house, Parliament House, Government secretariat buildings and Connaught place – the heart of New Delhi and a busy shopping center.
+In the evening return to your hotel for an overnight stay.

-A representative will accompany you to airport to board flight for onward destination.
+A representative will accompany you to the airport to board a flight for your onward destination.

 *Prices do not include any lunch, dinner, snacks, mineral water etc. unless mentioned in the itinerary, airfare for guest, Wi-Fi charges at the hotels, (Wi-Fi is always chargeable at the hotels), monument fee $110 to $180 depending upon the tour, portage, laundry, telephone calls, table drinks or any other expenses of personal nature, Any item not specified under cost includes.